everlytic/push-notifications-sdk-web/README.md

     ```

     -

+## Sample App
+You can find look at our [Sample App](https://github.com/everlytic/push-notifications-web-sample-app) that implements the SDK and the above methods.
+Just be sure to replace the hash with the one you get from Everlytic.

 ## License
 This project is licensed under the Mozilla Public License Version 2.0 - see the [LICENSE](LICENSE) file for details